steve12345585/SnipeOffice/solenv/maven/README.md

 </settings>
 ----

-* Request permissions to upload artifacts to the `org.libreoffice` repository on Maven Central:
+* Request permissions to upload artifacts to the `org.SnipeOffice` repository on Maven Central:

 Ask for this permission by adding a comment on the